dirigeants/klasa/guides/Other Subjects/CreatingPointsSystems.md

 ## Level up!

-Some social bots have level up messages, but, how do we set it up?
+Some social bots have level up messages.
+How do we set it up?
 There are two ways to achieve this:

 1. We calculate the current level and the next level on the fly.
 This system is, however, harder to implement and it processes a lot of maths, but it's also RAM friendly for massive bots.
-We won't cover this in this guide.
+We won't cover this in the guide.
 1. We add a level field.
 This makes the configuration update slower by nature as it will need to update two values.
 First, we will create the key:

 ```javascript